cesaro/dpu-cav18-exp/doc/4-section-6.2.md

 [Previous section]: 3-section-6.1.md
 [Next section]: 5-section-6.3.md

-Intro: DPU constructs and maintains the unfolding of the program using a specialized data structure based on trees.
-This allows the tool to implement the algorithms described in Section 5 of the paper.
+DPU constructs and maintains the unfolding of the program using a data structure based on trees.
+These allow the efficient implementation of all operations of Algorithm 1 in the paper, including, mainly, queries to determine if two events are related by a relation of **causality** or **conflict**.

-For every variable and every thread of the program, the unfolding contains one tree.
-In Section 6.2 of the paper we evaluate the efficiency of this data structure, and make the following claims:
+For every POSIX mutex and every thread of the program under analysis, the data structure maintains one tree.
+In Section 6.2 of the paper we evaluate these trees and make the following claims:

-LIST OF CLAIMS, including the plots and histograms:

-Claim: The average node depth is 22.7
+1. The average node depth is 22.7.
-Claim: 80% of the tree nodes have a maximum depth of less than 8 nodes
+2. 80% of the tree nodes have a maximum depth of less than 8 nodes.
-Claim: 90% of the tree nodes have a maximum depth of less than 16 nodes
+3. 90% of the tree nodes have a maximum depth of less than 16 nodes.

-Claim: 92% of the causality queries are for nodes separated by a distance of 1 to 4
+4. 92% of the causality queries are for nodes separated by a distance of 1 to 4.
-Claim: 70% of the causality queries are for nodes separated by a distance of 1 to 2
+5. 70% of the causality queries are for nodes separated by a distance of 1 to 2.
-Claim: 82% of the conflict queries are for nodes separated by a distance of 1 to 4
+6. 82% of the conflict queries are for nodes separated by a distance of 1 to 4.

+Additionally, Figure 3 of the paper contains:

+7. Plots of the average-node-depth and the maximal-tree-depth.
+8. Two histograms showing the frequency (axe Y) at which queries are made to the trees for nodes with a given depth (axe X).

+Here we provide the data that supports these claims/figures as well as instructions how to generate the data.

 ### Benchmarks